jovontew/WHSTechNotes/journal.md

 # may 12, 2025
 I think the chromebook challenge is not safe because it can cause smoke and it could a hazard to people health because of the smpke.I think people should not do this because it is very unsafe.

+# may 19, 2025
+yes i am ready for summer